 Before working for a major media law firm in Chicago, Mutchler clerked for both the Chief Justice of the Supreme Court of Illinois, and the Executive Office of the President of the United States during the Clinton Administration focusing on privacy issues.
 She was appointed as Illinois’ first Public Access Counselor and served as a senior advisor and speech writer to Illinois Attorney General.
 Mutchler has testified before Congress, advised state legislatures, and consulted with journalists, judges, policy makers, and a representative of The Hague seeking to duplicate the “Pennsylvania Model” of open government in their jurisdictions.
 Common Cause awarded Mutchler the 2016 Bob Edgar Public Service Achievement Award for “outstanding contribution to transparency in government and integrity for her force of imagination, initiative and perseverance.”
 The National Freedom of Information Coalition inducted Mutchler into 2018 Hall of Fame.

 Before entering the field of law, Mutchler was an investigative reporter for The Associated Press, becoming the first woman to be appointed AP Statehouse Bureau Chief in Springfield, Illinois.
 She also served as AP Correspondent in Atlantic City, NJ., covering Donald Trump, and Juneau, Alaska covering politics and the environment.
-She also was a reporter in Pennsylvania, the Pennsylvania Senate, and won several Keystone Awards, Pennsylvania’s top honor for reporting during her tenure at The Morning Call of Allentown.
+She also was a reporter in Pennsylvania, covering the Pennsylvania Senate, and won several Keystone Awards, Pennsylvania’s top honor for reporting during her tenure at The Morning Call of Allentown.

 A sought-after speaker, Mutchler has delivered more than 1,500 speeches and training sessions to government officials, businesses, members of the media and citizens on transparency issues.